-✓ Tip: You can create file templates in WebStorm that have all your common frontmatter, such as all possible tags, prepopulated.
-See WebStorm Text Editor (page 32) for details.
+Tip: You can create file templates in WebStorm that have all your common frontmatter, such as all possible tags, prepopulated.
+See for details.

 Markdown or HTML format

 Pages can be either Markdown or HTML format (specified through either an .md or .html file extension).